 - 3 Tbsp minced fresh parsley

 - Preheat oven to 425 degrees.
-Spray a rimmed 18 by 13-inch baking dish with non-stick cooking spray.
+Spray a rimmed 18 by 13-inch baking sheet with non-stick cooking spray.
 In a large mixing bowl toss potatoes and onions (try to leave onions in chunks) with olive oil, thyme, garlic powder and season lightly with salt (the sausage is pretty salt so you don't need to add a ton of salt to this dish) and pepper.
 Pour and spread into an even layer onto prepared baking dish.
 Roasted in preheated oven 20 minutes.

 - Remove baking sheet from oven (at this point there should be a little excess oil on the baking sheet if not you can drizzle over another 1 Tbsp), add sliced sausage and bell peppers and toss everything.
 Return to oven and continue to roast until peppers are tender and sausage has heated through, about 15 minutes.
 Sprinkle with parsley and serve warm.